 When you have competing demands for your money it can be hard to make good decisions about what to buy and how to spend.
 You may find it helps to put your expenses into Needs, Wants and Savings or Reducing debts.

 These are the unavoidable costs that help to keep you and your loved ones safe, warm and fed.
-They include your mortgage or rent, food shopping, utilities, transport, as well as minimum payments on loans and borrowing.
+They include your mortgage or rent, food shopping, utilities, transport, as well as minimum payments on credit cards, loans and other borrowing.
 Remember to include any tax you owe, unless it has already been deducted from your salary by your employer.

 These are all the things you spend money on that are not absolutely essential.
 They include meals out, going to the cinema, new clothes, gym membership, holidays and concert tickets.